AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

     * Compute the energy generation rate from the change in internal energy from $\Uc^{\prime,n}$ to $\Uc^{\prime,n+1}$, excluding advection.

     * Update the total energy.

+    * Set the mass fractions carried on the grid from the NSE table (with the new temperature and $Y_e$).

   * if we are not in NSE: